 Typists!
 Gamers!
 Lend me your eyes.
 Today I have another mechanical board upon which your probing digits can glide.
 Hmmm… Despite that sentence’s open-ended possibilities of interpretation, it does hold true.
 Today I am putting another MaxKeyboard mechanical keyboard solution through the editorial meat grinder.
 This one is the Durandal G1NL Mechanical keyboard.
 It was attractive enough to catch our reckless eyeballing.
 So let’s dive in and see how she feels?
+For more quality products, check out our list of the best gaming keyboards.

 The Durandal G1NL is another sharp black keyboard.
 While it might not carry the holy mystique of the sword of the same name (owned by Charlemagne’s paladin Roland, of course! –ed), it’s definitely something to look at.
 This one is not glossy or shiny but a sort of black matte color.
 The odd shape on the corners and the individually backlit red keys make for a very cool and unique style all its own.
 The board packaging is simple but efficient and nicely put together.
 You get the keyboard and a CD for recording macros.
 Easy peasy!